APPENDICES

 NOTES

 01. Wall of Names, 30 (pl.
-7L), calls her Marie DUPLESSIS, & lists her with her husband & a daughter; Arsenault, Généalogie, 1159-1160, calls her Anne-Louise DUPLESSIS, says she was born in 1739, provides her parents' names, her grandparents' names, the details of her parents' marriage, & the names & birth years of some of her siblings; BRDR, 1a(rev.):67 (SGA-2, 178), her birth/baptismal record, calls her Marie-Louise DUPLECY, gives her parents' names, says her father signed as C. A. DUPLESSIS, & says her godparents were Éstienne LEBLANC & Euphrasine LANOUE; <perso.orange.fr/froux/St_malo_arrivees/5bateaux.htm>, Family No. 97, shows that in the crossing to St.-Malo in 1758-59, she & her husband, age 27, survived, but their son Nicolas GAUTROT, born 30 Mar 1759 probably at St.-Malo (which means she was pregnant the entire voyage) died 19 Jun 1759 probably from the rigors of the voyage; Robichaux, Acadians in St.-Malo, 310-11, Family No. 374, her birth/baptismal record, calls her Marie-Louise DUPLESSIS, gives her parents' but not her godparents' names, says her father was born in c1710 & her mother in c1702, gives her grandparents' names & her paternal grandparents' home parish in France, says her mother's first husband was Antoine LANOUE, that her parents married on 3 Sep 1736, at "St.-Charles-des-Mines, Acadie," that she was counted at St.-Pierre-du-Nord, Île St.-Jean, in 1752, with her parents & 2 siblings, brother Francois-Marin & sister Anastasie, that she married Pierre GAUTROT in c1758 but gives no place of marriage, that her father & mother survived the crossing to St.-Malo in 1758-59 aboard one of the Five Ships, that her parents resided at Châteauneuf from 1759-62, at St.-Suliac from 1762-63, & at St.-Servan from 1763-72, & that her father died at age 62 on 16 Sep 1772 & was buried next day, St.-Malo; Robichaux, Acadians in St.-Malo, 351-53, Family No. 426, calls her Marie-Louise DUPLESSIS; Robichaux, Acadians in Châtellerault, 44, Family No. 86, calls her Marie-Louise DUPLESSIS, details her birth/baptism, gives her parents' names, says she married in c1758 but gives no place of marriage, does not give her husband's parents' names, says he was born in c1732 but gives no birthplace, that he was a ploughman, provides the birth/baptismal and death/burial records of son Jean-Pierre GAUTROT, born & baptized 11 Aug 1763, St.-Servan, godson of Jean DAIGLE & Marie COVENANCE, died age 11 & buried 18 Sep 1774, St.-Jean-L'Evangeliste, Châtellerault, daughter Marie-Angélique GAUTROT, born 28 Dec 1770, baptized next day, St.-Servan, goddaughter of Alexandre LEMOTHE & Élizabeth LEJEUNE, died age 3 & buried 20 Aug 1774, St.-Jean-L'Evangeliste, Châtellerault, & daughter Marguerite-Adélaïde GAUTROT, baptized 20 Jul 1774, St.-Jean-L'Evangeliste, Châtellerault, goddaughter of Alexis GAUTROT & Marie LEBLANC, wife of Jean GUÉDRY, & details the family's participation in the Poitou settlement of the early 1770s; Robichaux, Acadians in Nantes, 69-70, Family No. 131, calls her Marie DUPLESSIS; Hébert, D., Acadian Families in Exile 1785, 18-19, calls her Marie DUPLESSIS, sa [Pierre GOTREAU's] femme, age 47, on the embarkation list, does not include her on the debarkation list, calls her Marie DUPLESSIS, his [Pierre GAUTROT's] wife, age 47, on the complete listing, says she was in the 33rd Family aboard La Bergère with her husband & a daughter, details her marriage, gives her parents' names but not her husband's parents' names, & says daughter Adélaïde GAUTROT was born in 1774 but gives no birth place.
+7L), calls her Marie DUPLESSIS, & lists her with her husband & a daughter; Arsenault, Généalogie, 1159-1160, calls her Anne-Louise DUPLESSIS, says she was born in 1739, provides her parents' names, her grandparents' names, the details of her parents' marriage, & the names & birth years of some of her siblings; BRDR, 1a(rev.):67 (SGA-2, 178), her birth/baptismal record, calls her Marie-Louise DUPLECY, gives her parents' names, calls her father Me. chirurgien, says he signed as C. A. DUPLESSIS, & that her godparents were Éstienne LEBLANC & Euphrasine LANOUE; <perso.orange.fr/froux/St_malo_arrivees/5bateaux.htm>, Family No. 97, shows that in the crossing to St.-Malo in 1758-59, she & her husband, age 27, survived, but their son Nicolas GAUTROT, born 30 Mar 1759 probably at St.-Malo (which means she was pregnant the entire voyage) died 19 Jun 1759 probably from the rigors of the voyage; Robichaux, Acadians in St.-Malo, 310-11, Family No. 374, her birth/baptismal record, calls her Marie-Louise DUPLESSIS, gives her parents' but not her godparents' names, says her father was born in c1710 & her mother in c1702, gives her grandparents' names & her paternal grandparents' home parish in France, says her mother's first husband was Antoine LANOUE, that her parents married on 3 Sep 1736, at "St.-Charles-des-Mines, Acadie," that she was counted at St.-Pierre-du-Nord, Île St.-Jean, in 1752, with her parents & 2 siblings, brother Francois-Marin & sister Anastasie, that she married Pierre GAUTROT in c1758 but gives no place of marriage, that her father & mother survived the crossing to St.-Malo in 1758-59 aboard one of the Five Ships, that her parents resided at Châteauneuf from 1759-62, at St.-Suliac from 1762-63, & at St.-Servan from 1763-72, & that her father died at age 62 on 16 Sep 1772 & was buried next day, St.-Malo; Robichaux, Acadians in St.-Malo, 351-53, Family No. 426, calls her Marie-Louise DUPLESSIS; Robichaux, Acadians in Châtellerault, 44, Family No. 86, calls her Marie-Louise DUPLESSIS, details her birth/baptism, gives her parents' names, says she married in c1758 but gives no place of marriage, does not give her husband's parents' names, says he was born in c1732 but gives no birthplace, that he was a ploughman, provides the birth/baptismal and death/burial records of son Jean-Pierre GAUTROT, born & baptized 11 Aug 1763, St.-Servan, godson of Jean DAIGLE & Marie COVENANCE, died age 11 & buried 18 Sep 1774, St.-Jean-L'Evangeliste, Châtellerault, daughter Marie-Angélique GAUTROT, born 28 Dec 1770, baptized next day, St.-Servan, goddaughter of Alexandre LEMOTHE & Élizabeth LEJEUNE, died age 3 & buried 20 Aug 1774, St.-Jean-L'Evangeliste, Châtellerault, & daughter Marguerite-Adélaïde GAUTROT, baptized 20 Jul 1774, St.-Jean-L'Evangeliste, Châtellerault, goddaughter of Alexis GAUTROT & Marie LEBLANC, wife of Jean GUÉDRY, & details the family's participation in the Poitou settlement of the early 1770s; Robichaux, Acadians in Nantes, 69-70, Family No. 131, calls her Marie DUPLESSIS; Hébert, D., Acadian Families in Exile 1785, 18-19, calls her Marie DUPLESSIS, sa [Pierre GOTREAU's] femme, age 47, on the embarkation list, does not include her on the debarkation list, calls her Marie DUPLESSIS, his [Pierre GAUTROT's] wife, age 47, on the complete listing, says she was in the 33rd Family aboard La Bergère with her husband & a daughter, details her marriage, gives her parents' names but not her husband's parents' names, & says daughter Adélaïde GAUTROT was born in 1774 but gives no birth place; BRDR, 3:297 (ASM-3, 52), her burial record, calls her Marie Louise DUPLESSIS, "age 67 yrs., wid.
+Pierre GOTEREAU," but does not give her parents' names. .

 Her sister Anastasie-Adélaïde married Louis-Auguste, son of Bonaventure DARDET & Antoinette BLIN of St.-Jacques la Boucherie Parish, Paris, on 7 Dec 1790 at either St.-Sauveur of Cayenne or Notre-Dame-des-Ardiliers, Île Miquelon, depending on the source.
 They did not go to LA.